How to handle request payloads larger than 5MB

 Was this helpful?

-Both REST and HTTP triggers have a payload limit of 5MB.
+Both and triggers have a payload limit of 5MB.
 If this limit is reached, the Platform returns the HTTP status "413" with the following message:

 Below you can find out more about an alternative method for handling requests that exceed the payload limit.

-You can use the HTTP File Trigger to process payloads larger than 5MB by sending the data as a file.
+You can use the to process payloads larger than 5MB by sending the data as a file.

 Specify the appropriate content type for your file under Body Upload and Response Content-Types.
 In this example, the value is application/json